Skip to content

 Be clear who your marketplace is, listen to them and brand your business to appeal to them and what they want and need.
 Don't be too arty or obscure or clever.
 It could annoy and deter people completely, or attract the wrong people all together.

-If you'd like help reviewing or developing your brand - contact us for a Commonsense Marketing brand strategy and design meeting.
+If you'd like help reviewing or developing your brand - get in contact for a brand strategy and design discussion.

 ← Are You One of the Majority?
 Let’s hope not!Outsourcing: Get Things Done Through Others →